 Over the next few years the site would grow, change and become more feature rich.
 It ended up averaging ~6-8 million views a month!
 It was still based on WordPress which in hindsight I really wish I had avoided.
 In or around 2018 I created a fully-fleshed out Yu-Gi-Oh!
 Card Database subdomain which was custom built by hand (no WordPress!).
 This allowed users to easily view card information along with getting access to a variety of purchase links for each card.

 In 2020 I knew I wanted to fully overhaul the site and completely move away from WordPress.
 It had become a behemoth of a task as the site now had 3 pieces of software interlinked together (WordPress, PHPBB, BridgeDD).
-The task was enourmous so I decded to test my skills with creating some similar sites before moving onto the overhaul.
+The task was enourmous so I decided to test my skills with creating some similar sites before moving onto the overhaul.

 And so, the following sites were born:

-At this stage I think was possibly avoiding the overhaul and the task ahead of me.
-I had purchased a house with my partner and shortly after had two kids which means I had less and less time with every day that passed.
+At this stage I think I was possibly avoiding the overhaul and the task ahead of me.
+I had purchased a house with my partner and shortly after had two kids which meant I had less and less time with every day that passed.
 However, in October 2021 I decided to finally start the process.
 It was long overdue!

 And finally, in 2022 I completed the overhaul for YGOPRODeck to my custom developed CMS system that my other new sites used.
 No more WordPress!
 This allowed me full control over everything with the difference being I am now a far more competent coder than I was in 2016 when everything was done manually.